Traveloka-Hotel-Ranking/MD/README.md

   - #### Signup and Login
     - Fill all the required sign in fields and login using the credentials in order to use the app service

+  - ### Forget Password
+    - Fill the required fields and create a new password

+  - #### Home
+    - Get and pick hotel from the list hotel recommendations and all hotel list or search by hotel name/location

+  - ### Detail
+    - See the detail of the hotel that picked in Home page such as image hotel, hotel name, rating hotel, price hotel, review hotel, location (Google Maps), and facilities

   ## Acknowledgements
   -